 High-Mobility Group Box 1 (HMGB1, also known as amphoterin) was recently rediscovered as a late stage lethal mediator of endotoxin, and is now considered as a pro-inflammatory cytokine with crucial roles in a variety of acute and chronic inflammatory diseases.
-Chondrex, Inc. provides native HMGB1 purified from bovine thymus, as well as a HMGB1 detection kit designed to assay HMGB1 levels in cell culture media and mouse sera.
+Chondrex, Inc. provides native HMGB1 purified from bovine thymus, a HMGB1 detection kit designed to assay HMGB1 levels in cell culture media and mouse sera, and anti-HMGB1 antibodies.

 HMGB1 and HMGB1 Detection Kit

 |HMGB1 Detection Kit||6010||475.00|

 Chondex, Inc. manufactures HMGB1 purified from bovine thymus by ammonium sulfate fractionation followed by ion-exchange chromatography.
 This product is suitable for testing the biological and pathological functions of HMGB1 for in vitro and in vivo experiments.